mlrun/mlrun/docs/projects/ci-integration.md

 ## Github/Gitlab and CI/CD integration

 MLRun workflows can run inside the CI system.
 The most common method is to use the CLI command  `mlrun project` to load the project and run a workflow as part of a code update (e.g. pull request, etc.).
-The pipeline tasks aree executed on the Kubernetes cluster, which is orchestrated by MLRun.
+The pipeline tasks are executed on the Kubernetes cluster, which is orchestrated by MLRun.

 When MLRun is executed inside a [GitHub Action](https://docs.github.com/en/actions) or [GitLab CI/CD](https://docs.gitlab.com/ee/ci/) pipeline it detects the environment attributes automatically